何謂《易經》

 Firstly, I Ching (易經) is the oldest philosophical book.

-A set of symbolic systems in the “I Ching” describes the changing laws of “simply”, “changing” and “not easy” in nature with yin and yang.
-This philosophy of emphasizing change makes one realize that the world is full of vitality and creative power.
-The “I Ching” advocates the philosophies of “yin and yang balance” and “things must be reversed”, which is also the principle of living in the world.
-Therefore, the “I Ching” is the oldest philosophical book.
+A system of symbols in the “I Ching” describes the changing laws of nature in “simple”, “changing” and “unyielding” ways with yin and yang (positive and negative energies).
+This philosophy of emphasizes change makes one realize that the world is full of vitality and creative power.
+“I Ching” advocates the philosophies of “yin and yang balance” and “things would move in opposite directions if reaching two extremes”, which are the same principles applying to human affairs in the world.
+Therefore, the “I Ching” is known to be the oldest philosophy book.

 Secondly, I Ching (易經) is the wisdom that provide guidance.